Bioconductor/bioconductor.org/content/help/course-materials/extra/BioC2012_setup_guide.md

 After you have used up the initial $100 from your coupon, you are free to continue using Amazon Web Services at your own expense.

+To give an example of costs, leaving an m1.large instance on for five days (120 hours) will cost $38.40.

 * [AWS EC2 Pricing Guide](http://aws.amazon.com/ec2/pricing/)
 * [AWS Pricing Calculator](http://calculator.s3.amazonaws.com/calc5.html)